7th-12th grade

 ***From 7th-10th in History and Classical Studies (the Bible, Ancient World, Ancient Greeks, and Ancient Romans) we will have covered a majority of the Western World’s most important history.

-Note: World History and Government:
+Note: Government:

 Pay attention to college requirements of which college you are attending – they all have different requirements.
 This suggested course above is considered rigorous and would satisfy any college, even the most difficult.
 But if your child attends a less rigorous college you could opt out of some course and do more electives.